 sudo apt install -y gcc g++ make build-essential nodejs sox gstreamer1.0-tools gstreamer1.0-plugins-good gstreamer1.0-plugins-base gstreamer1.0-plugins-base-apps

 npm config set user root && sudo npm install edge-impulse-linux -g –unsafe-perm

 After installation, run it using edge-impulse-linux

-To prepare the datasets for the ML model and later implement them for training it to detect mask, use the Raspberry Pi camera for capturing the image of the face.
-Then run the command edge-impulse-linux in the Raspberry Pi terminal.
+To prepare the datasets for the ML model and later implement them for training it to detect masks, use the Raspberry Pi camera for capturing the image of the face.
+Then run the command edge-impulse-Linux in the Raspberry Pi terminal.

 Training and Testing ML Model

 In the Edge Impulse menu, set the processing and learning block.
 In the processing block, we can see options for sensor, image, and other data.
 Since the image needs to be processed, select the image option here.

 In the learning block, the first option, that is, ‘Transfer Learning (Images)’ is suitable for image classification.
 So select that.

 Next, enter the parameters for the image and then go for transfer training so that the ML model training gets completed (Refer Fig 7,8,9,10).

 To test the learning and accuracy of the ML model, go to testing and click ‘Classify all’.
 The ML model will classify all the images in the earlier created testing datasets and give results based on their accuracy.
 If you are not satisfied with the accuracy level, then you can add even more images with the appropriate label and feed them to the ML model.